 When Michael and I were planning our wedding, we did it with the assumption that the smart way to plan was take whatever the wedding industry told us we should do and then do the opposite of that (because clearly they were just going to line their pockets with our naïveté).
 And the problem with that is the exact same problem you face when you do All The Things the wedding industry wants you to do: you’re not making an informed decision.

 I’ve learned to forgive myself, though.
 When we were planning our wedding, it was nearly impossible to make an informed decision, because there was no information to be found.
 We either had to trust the wedding industry, or not.
 After reading the APW Planner, what I’ve learned is that the sweet spot is somewhere in the middle.
 You want the wedding industry’s information, without the sales pitch.
 And maybe a little bit of hindsight.
 Not that I know anything about that.

-The good news is it’s not 2009 anymore, so hindsight is actually available on Amazon for $14.99.
+The good news is it’s not 2009 anymore, so hindsight is actually available on Amazon for less than $15.
 (Hint: It’s the #APWPlanner.
 And surprise—it actually is useful and interesting.)
 And to answer your questions, yes, it will save you a ton of cash (and dead flowers, and tears, and maybe even therapy bills).
 And yes mailing a copy to your mom and MIL is basically like buying yourself a mini spa break for the holidays.